 Typically 4's are used for students who exceed targets.

-Figure 2 shows examples of traditional and SB grading scales.
+Figure 2 shows example traditional and SB grading scales.

 Figure 2: Traditional and Standards-based Grading Scales